 Italy's TIM to cash in 1.6 bln euros from sale of INWIT stakes

-MILAN, June 24 (Reuters) - Telecom Italia (TIM) TLIT.MI said on Wednesday it was set to cash in 1.6 billion euros ($1.8 billion) from the sale of direct and indirect stakes in Italy's biggest tower group INWIT INWT.MI.
+MILAN, June 24 (Reuters) - Telecom Italia (TIM) TLIT.MI said on Wednesday it was set to cash in 1.6 billion euros ($1.8 billion) from the sale of direct and indirect stakes in mobile tower group INWIT <INWT.MI> as the phone group presses ahead with its planned debt reduction.

+The deal highlights appetite for telecom network assets providing steady returns to investors at a time of uncertainty due to the coronavirus emergency.

+"We are fully convinced that digital networks, which showed their resiliency during the coronavirus crisis, will increase their importance globally", Mathias Burghardt, head of Ardian Infrastructure, said in a statement.

-TIM said it had agreed to sell to a consortium led by French investment firm Ardian 49% of a company where it plans to transfer a 30.2% INWIT holding.
+Under the agreement, TIM will sell to a consortium led by French investment firm Ardian 49% of a company where it plans to transfer a 30.2% INWIT holding.

 TIM said it had also agreed to sell an up to 3% direct INWIT stake to a vehicle managed by Canson Capital Partners.

-TIM, which prior to these deals directly held 33.2% of INWIT, will continue to jointly control the masts company with Vodafone VOD.L.
+TIM, which prior to these deals directly held 33.2% of INWIT, will continue to jointly control of Italy's biggest mast company with rival Vodafone VOD.L.

 ((elvira.pollina@thomsonreuters.com; 0039 0266129486;))